OSAS/community-website/source/blog/2014-03-20-fedora-jboss-and-ovirt-students-wanted-for-gsoc-2014-projects.html.md

 categories:
 - Blog
 ---
 Now in its tenth year, [Google Summer of Code](http://www.google-melange.com/gsoc/homepage/google/gsoc2014) (GSoC) is ramping up for 2014 students, and applications to participate must by submitted by March 21 at 19:00 UTC.
-This year Fedora, oVirt, and JBoss are inlcuded in the impressive list of [190 mentoring organizations](http://www.google-melange.com/gsoc/org/list/public/google/gsoc2014).
+This year Fedora, oVirt, and JBoss are included in the impressive list of [190 mentoring organizations](http://www.google-melange.com/gsoc/org/list/public/google/gsoc2014).

 ## Fedora